POP UP PARK

 International District, Albuquerque, NM

-The site is located at the SE corner of San Mateo and Southern Blvds in the South San Pedro neighborhood, in the southeast quadrant of Albuquerque’s International District.
-The site has been generously donated for use by the International District Economic Development Center.
+The new park was temporary located at the SE corner of San Mateo and Southern Boulevards in the South San Pedro neighborhood, in the southeast quadrant of Albuquerque’s International District.

 The mobile elements of this project are innovative and significant.
 They allow for a manageable budget while encouraging support for longer-term investment in green space.
 By recreating the space (a dirt subsection of the site) the city, businesses and funders will be able to envision art and greenery in the area, encouraging support for pop-up parks and other green space initiatives in the district, an urban heat island.